 Although the site is still very much “under construction”, feel free to poke around… at this point, most of the pages have some content, and I’m routinely adding new content, and exploring ideas for new pages & general site improvements.

-I’ll be hosting my Spring 2018 petrology class lecture notes on this site (on the “how to” PDFs page) for simplicity and because I don’t want to deal with D2L.
-To avoid any appearance of conflict of interest, I’ve temporarily disabled the donation and digital books pages here.
-From October 2017 to May 2018 these pages will be unavailable, and will be re-activated sometime in mid-May 2018 after I post final grades.
+I’ll be hosting my Spring 2018 petrology class materials on this site (under the “continuing education” tab; password protected so only accessible to class participants at present) for simplicity and because I don’t want to deal with D2L.
+I’ve also temporarily disabled the donation and digital books pages to avoid any appearance of financial conflict of interest.
+From October 2017 to May 2018 these pages will be unavailable, and will be re-activated in mid-May 2018 after I post final grades.
 Thanks.